minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

 MinIO SSE uses the :kes-docs:`MinIO Key Encryption Service (KES) <>` and a :kes-docs:`supported external Key Management Service (KMS) <#supported-kms-targets>` for performing secured cryptographic operations at scale.
 MinIO also supports client-managed key management, where the application takes full responsibility for creating and managing encryption keys for use with MinIO SSE.

-MinIO SSE-KMS en/decrypts objects using an External Key (EK) managed by a Key Management System (KMS).
+MinIO SSE-KMS encrypts or decrypts objects using an External Key (EK) managed by a Key Management System (KMS).
 Each bucket and object can have a separate |EK|, supporting more granular cryptographic operations in the deployment.
 MinIO can only decrypt an object if it can access both the KMS *and* the |EK| used to encrypt that object.